A New Year's Resolution for a happier new you

 [In] an effort to reinvent oneself, people make resolutions as a way of motivating themselves.
 People [really] aren't ready to change their habits, particularly bad habits, and that accounts for the high failure rate.

 Then, there are those who believe in willpower (how's that been working for you?).
 If willpower alone were all one needs most people would have succeeded with that first diet or the first time they tried to stop smoking, drinking, using drugs or whatever else they tried to will themselves to stop doing.
-Face it, a resolution by itself has no power, according to author S. Michael Houdmann
+Face it, a resolution by itself has no power, according to author S. Michael Houdmann:

 Resolving to start or stop doing a certain activity has no value unless you have the proper motivation for stopping or starting that activity.